Thursday, 6 March 2025

 The Heating Controversy

 Those of us living on the Cremorne Estate are no strangers to problems with the estate's district (communal) heating system.
-The system has been playing up for many years.
-Many of the estate's blocks suffered lengthy outages to their heating and hot water in 2017 and 2018.
+Parts of the system located outside people's homes have been playing up for many years.
+Many of the estate's blocks suffered lengthy outages to their heating and hot water in 2017 and 2018 due to problems with the pipework running between the buildings.

 There are of course disagreements as to the cause of these problems and outages.
-Some say the system is too old and hasn't been maintained properly.
+Some say the external parts of the system are too old and haven't been maintained properly.
 Others say the performance of the heating maintenance contractor leaves much to be desired.
 Given that the Cremorne Estate is not the only estate to have suffered severe outages in recent times we would suggest that there is more than a little truth to both of these suggestions - the system probably hasn't been maintained properly and the performance of the contractor probably has left much to be desired.
 And the two are very clearly related given that the contractor carries out the maintenance.

 Whatever the actual cause of these problems the Council proposes to remedy the situation by carrying out extensive works to the system.
 These works have been split into two phases.
 The first phase contains all the works to the boilers and distribution pipework.
 The second contains all the works within buildings/blocks and inside individual homes.